 - Adding new radiators to an existing heating system.

 - The replacement of windows, doors, no matter their glazing or type.

-If you do carry out any of the projects above on your own through a DIY job or if you employ the help of a friend, family member or anybody else who is not part of the Competent Work Scheme, you should notify Building Control who will inspect your finished work for safety and energy efficiency.
+If you do carry out any of the projects above on your own through a DIY job or if you employ the help of a friend, family member or anybody else who is not part of the Competent Work Scheme, you should notify Building Control who will assess your finished work in terms of its safety and energy efficiency.

 Projects that do not require notification